Kenya: Energy

 The largest share of Kenya's electricity supply comes from geothermal energy, followed by hydroelectric stations at dams along the upper Tana River, as well as the Turkwel Gorge Dam in the west.
 A petroleum-fired plant on the coast, geothermal facilities at Olkaria (near Nairobi), and electricity imported from Uganda make up the rest of the supply.
 A 2,000 MW powerline from Ethiopia was completed in 2022.

 Kenya's installed capacity increased from 1,142 megawatts between 2001 and 2003 to 2,341 in 2016.
 The state-owned Kenya Electricity Generating Company (KenGen), established in 1997 under the name of Kenya Power Company, handles the generation of electricity, Kenya Electricity Transmission Company handles long distance distribution of electricity, while Kenya Power and Lighting handles the electricity transmission and distribution system in the country.
 Shortfalls of electricity occur periodically, when drought reduces water flow.
 To become energy sufficient, Kenya has installed wind power and solar power (over 300 MW each), and aims to build a nuclear power plant by 2027.

 Kenya has proven deposits of oil in Turkana.
 Tullow Oil estimates the country's oil reserves to be around one billion barrels.
 Exploration is still continuing to determine whether there are more reserves.
 Kenya currently imports all crude petroleum requirements.
 Since 2013 the government resorted to importing processed white petroleum.
 Kenya Pipeline Company is the state-owned parastatal mandated with the storage and transportation of white petroleum.
-The company was recently privatized by the government with the government owning a minor stake.
+The company was recently privatised by the government with the government owning a minor stake.
 Kenya has no strategic reserves and relies solely on oil marketers' 21-day oil reserves required under industry regulations.
-Petroleum accounts for 20% to 25% of the national import bill.
+Petroleum accounts for 20%-to-25% of the national import bill.